AdaCore/gnatstudio/docs/users_guide/projects.rst

 The relative sizes of the top and bottom frame can be changed by clicking on the separation line between the two frames and dragging the line up or down.

+.. index:: project; object directory
+.. index:: project; exec directory

 Build Directory
 ---------------

-.. index:: object directory
-.. index:: exec directory

 The object directory is the location where the files resulting from the compilation of sources (e.g. :file:`.o` files) are placed.
 One object